-Temple University has several campus locations in Pennsylvania.
+The Lewis Katz School of Medicine has several campus locations in Pennsylvania.
 The school emphasizes hand-on, collaborative learning, community service, and the intersection between research and clinical care.
 It is one of the top ranked research-oriented schools.
 Temple also features a “simulation center” where students take a hands-on approach to clinical work.

 - All questions are required

 Here, you should describe particular programs at Temple that interest you.
 Review their website and materials and make a list of about 3 or 4 specific characteristics that you appreciate about Temple.
 Then, write specifically about each one and why you would like to participate.

-2. How do you plan on contributing to the TUSM community?
 LKSOM seeks an engaged student body with a wide variety of backgrounds, experiences, perspectives, and interests to enhance the medical school experience for everyone.
 Please use the space below to describe what makes you unique as an applicant, an obstacle that you had to overcome, or how you will contribute to the LKSOM community.